-Pre-engagement metrics show how active your attendees were before the event and during the event.
+Pre-engagement metrics show how active your attendees were before the event and during the event at a glance.

 Both indications are positive figures.
-It is up to the event managers to interpret the data.
+It is up to the event organizers to interpret the data.

 Written by Stephanie Campano Valenzuela.

 If you didn’t find an answer to your questions, please contact the Support Team here.